 The research areas we can support are:

 Human Systems Approach to Learning

 Supporting Individualized and Collaborative learning

-Nancy J. Cooke is a professor of Human Systems Engineering in the Polytechnic School, one of the Ira A. Fulton Schools of Engineering at ASU and is a Science Director of the Cognitive Engineering Research Institute in Mesa, AZ.
-She is also Associate Editor of Human Factors, President-elect of the Human Factors and Ergonomics Society, and Chair of the National Research Council’s Board on Human Systems Integration.
+Dr. Nancy J. Cooke is a professor of Human Systems Engineering in the Polytechnic School, one of the Ira A. Fulton Schools of Engineering at ASU and is the Science Director of the Cognitive Engineering Research Institute in Mesa, AZ.
+She is also Associate Editor of Human Factors and Immediate Past President of the Human Factors and Ergonomics Society.
 She also recently chaired a study panel for the National Academies on Enhancing the Effectiveness of Team Science.
 Dr. Cooke was a member of the US Air Force Scientific Advisory Board from 2008-2012.
 Dr. Cooke’s research interests include the study of individual and team cognition and its application to the development of cognitive and knowledge engineering methodologies, cognitive task analysis, sensor operator threat detection, homeland security systems, remotely-operated vehicles, human-robot interaction, healthcare systems, and emergency response systems.
 In particular, Dr. Cooke specializes in the development, application, and evaluation of methodologies to elicit and assess individual and team cognition.
-Education Ph.D., Psychology, New Mexico State University, 1987 ,M.A., Psychology, New Mexico State University, 1983,B.A., Psychology, George Mason University, 1981.
+Education: Ph.D., Psychology New Mexico State University.

 ASU ADL Partnership Lab

 Institute for the Science of Teaching & Learning

 Payne Hall 108, 1000 S. Forest MallP.O.
 Box 872111